 - Performance specifications

 - · Available sizes of containers

-- · Part numbers
+- Part numbers

-Always choose a grease that meets the recommendations that are specified by the equipment manufacturer for the application, or choose a grease that exceeds the recommendations that are specified by the equipment manufacturer for the application.
+Always choose a grease that meets the recommendations that are specified by the equipment manufacturer for the application.

-If it is necessary to choose a single grease for use on all of the equipment at one site, always choose a grease that meets the requirements of the most demanding application.
-A product that barely meets the minimum performance requirements will shorten the life of the part.
-Use the grease that yields the least total operating cost.
-Base this cost on an analysis that includes the costs of the parts, the labor, the downtime, and the cost of the grease that is used.
+If it is necessary to choose a single grease to use for all of the equipment at one site, always choose a grease that meets the requirements of the most demanding application.
+Products that meet the minimum performance requirements can be expected to produce minimum parts' life.
+Instead, use the grease that yields the lowest total operating cost.
+This cost is based on an analysis that includes the costs of parts, labor, and downtime.
+Also, include the cost of the amount of grease that is actually used.

-Some greases are not chemically compatible.
-Consult your supplier in order to determine if two or more greases are compatible.
+Note: Consult your supplier in order to determine if the greases are compatible.